Raphaelroy18/Exploratory-Electric-Vehicle-EVs-Analysis/README.md

 •	 Resale values by brand and region
 •	 Performance indicators such as acceleration and max speed

-The dataset used in this project was sourced from kaggle[download here](https://www.kaggle.com/datasets/khushikyad001/electric-vehicle-analytics-dataset)
+The dataset used in this project was sourced from kaggle [download here](https://www.kaggle.com/datasets/khushikyad001/electric-vehicle-analytics-dataset)

  **Dataset Overview**